Coin-Collect/coincollect-docs/community-rewards/community-collections/README.md

 **How It Works:** Community Collections are free-to-join pools where users can stake NFTs from the projects they already own.
 By participating, users can earn various tokens from these projects, including $UNI, $SAND, $SUSHI, MANA, ETH, BTC, and more.
 These pools are our gift to you, offering a unique opportunity to maximize the value of your NFTs and engage with your favorite web3 projects.

+Open the Community Collections section in the app: https://app.coincollect.org/nftpools/community-collections

 **Why Join?**

 * **Exclusive Access:** Stake NFTs from top web3 projects and earn rewards.